Crosstown Arts is a contemporary arts organization dedicated to further cultivating the creative community in Memphis.

 Crosstown Arts is a founding partner, co-developer, and tenant of Crosstown Concourse, the former Sears Crosstown building.
 Learn more about the Concourse here.

-Crosstown Arts is located on the second floor of Crosstown Concourse (Suite 280) and offers opportunities and resources for the creative community including a wide range of spaces for exhibition, music performances, film and video screenings, as well as new programs including visiting artist talks and artist-led workshops, all open to the public.
+Crosstown Arts is located on the second floor of Crosstown Concourse (Suite 280) and offers opportunities and resources for the creative community, including a wide range of spaces for exhibition, music performances, film and video screenings, as well as visiting artist talks and artist-led workshops, all open to the public.

 Crosstown Arts Shared Art Making provides the public with access to a communal woodshop, digital lab, print shop, recording studio, and other digital printing, and fabrication tools.

-A newly constructed 425-seat black box performing arts theater is scheduled to open on-site at Crosstown Concourse in late 2018, designed to offer Memphis’ music community an intimate venue for live performance for Memphis-based and touring acts.
-The theater will also provide opportunities for art house film screenings, experimental art/music performance, Crosstown Arts community theater program, and assembly space for Concourse tenants.
+The Crosstown Arts Theater, a 425-seat black box performing arts space, offers Memphis’ music community and touring acts an intimate venue for live performance.
+The theater also provides opportunities for art house film screenings, experimental art performance, Crosstown Arts community theater program, and assembly space for Concourse tenants and Crosstown High.